KiranKokateGitHub/Spam-Email-Detection_NLP_ML-Project/README.md

 ## Conclusion

-The project successfully implemented several machine learning models for spam email classification.
-The Support Vector Classifier and Random Forest models demonstrated the best overall performance.
+The project successfully implemented several machine learning models for spam email classification. **The Support Vector Classifier and Random Forest models demonstrated the best overall performance**.
 The Naive Bayes model, with its perfect precision, is particularly effective in scenarios where minimizing false positives is crucial.